danwing/referee/draft-xyzzy-referee.md

 To allow changing the Referee's raw public key without re-authenticating, perhaps the client and Referee could do session resumption for its subsequent connections to the Referee (Section 2.2 of {{?RFC8446}}).
-This handles situations where Referee can honor the session resumption.

-To handle the case where the Referee cannot honor session resumption (and falls back to a normal handshake), the client needs to be automatically updated with the Referee's new public key, which can be served on the same HTTP endpoint.
+When doing session resumption with the Referee, the client should also retrieve the Referee's current public key fingerprint so if, in the future, the Referee cannot perform session resumption the client can still authenticate the Referee.

-With the above technique and a new Referee public key, the remaining situation where a client still has to (manually) re-authenticate the Referee is when the Referee cannot honor session resumption (that is, has lost that state).
+With the above technique, the remaining situation where a client still has to (manually) re-authenticate the Referee is when the Referee cannot honor session resumption.

 # Acknowledgments